Embedding $\ell_2$ and $J$ into subspaces of $JT$ and $JT^*$: Non-Reflexive Subspaces of

 We will show the following facts:

 1) The block sequence $(v_k)_k$ is dominated by the basis of $J$.

 2) The sequence $(w_k)_k$ is either norm null or has a subsequence equivalent to the $\ell_2$ basis.

 Notice that if (1) and (2) hold, then there exists a subsequence of $(x_{n_k})_k$ which is equivalent to the basis of $J$.
-Indeed, assume for simplicity that $(w_k)$ is equivalent to the $\ell_2$ basis.
+If $(w_k)_k$ is norm null, then this follows from a standard perturbation argument.
+Otherwise, $(w_k)$ is equivalent to the $\ell_2$ basis.
 Then there exist $c_1, c_2$ positive constants such that

 The last inequality follows from the fact that the $\ell_2$ norm is dominated by the $J$ norm in the basis $(e_k)_k$ of $J$.
 If a subsequence of $(w_k)_k$ is equivalent to the $\ell_2$ basis, then (\ref{eqn:eq.10}) remains valid for this subsequence.
 Also, if $(w_k)_k$ is norm null, then (1) and a permutation argument yield a subsequence of $(x_{n_k})_k$ dominated by the basis of $J$.